Xbox Gaming System

 Layer 2: Love your Router (WiFi)

 - Gryphon Advance Security & Parental Controls Router.
-We have really enjoyed the Gryphon.
+We have enjoyed the Gryphon.
 Top-notch set of parental controls.
 This is the router used by our CEO, Chris, with his four children.
 It gives you time control, YouTube Restricted Mode across all devices, and more.
-Easy set-up and comes with a parent app that allows you to pause the internet with one touch.
+Easy to set and comes with a parent app that allows you to pause the internet with one touch.

 - Alternatively, if you love your current router, but simply want more control over it, then we recommend the Bark Home.
 It’s not an actual router itself, but connects to your router, giving you stronger parental controls over your home’s network.
 It also comes with an easy-to-use app.